XTUBioGroup/SAGAN/README.md

 # SAGAN
-A Subgraph-Aware Graph Attention Network for Drug-Disease repositioning
+A Subgraph-Aware Graph Attention Network for Drug repositioning

 # Requirments